 Dubrovnik, the Pearl of Dalmatia, is a city in southern Croatia fronting the Adriatic Sea.
-It’s known for its distinctive Old Town, impressive fortifications, limestone paved streets and magnificent stone walls completed in the 16th century that are recognised as Unesco World Heritage.
+It’s known for its distinctive Old Town, impressive fortifications, limestone paved streets and magnificent stone walls completed in the 16th century that is recognised as Unesco World Heritage.

 There are cats everywhere.
 These three are hiding from the sunshine in the shades of historical buildings.